Kamelleon/ContactsPage/README.md

 # PREVAC contacts page
-Page with company contacts for PREVAC company made during school practices
+Page with contacts for PREVAC company made during school practices

 # How to run
 - MySQL